PeterWrighten/PeterCS/Algorithms/README.md

 **Symbol Table**

 In computer science, a symbol table is a data structure used by a language translator such as a compiler or interpreter, where each identifier(or symbol) in a program's source code is associated with information relating to its declaration or appearance in the source.
 In other words, the entries of a symbol table store the information related to the entry's corresponding symbol.

+## 2-3 Tree and Red-Black Tree (The Derivative of 2-3 Tree)

+In there, I just wanna talk about Red Black Tree.

+**Basic Idea**

+- Rotate left: Right child Red.
+- Rotate Right: Left child & left-left grandchild Red.
+- Flip Red: Both sides of children Red.

+**Problem**

+  Red Black Tree and 2-3 Tree only support **insert and search** functions which could guarantee the balance.
+The deletion machanism is implemented by **Hibbard deletion**, which tends to make balance crash.